openebs-archive/node-disk-manager/docs/developer-setup.md

 * Test your changes
   * `sudo -E env "PATH=$PATH" make test` execute the unit tests
+  * Integration tests are written in ginkgo and run against a minikube cluster.
+Minikube cluster should be running so as to execute the tests.
+To install minikube follow the doc [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).
-  * `make integration-test` will launch minikube to run the tests.
-Make sure that minikube can be executed via `sudo -E minikube start --vm-driver=none`
+  `make integration-test` will run the integration tests on the minikube cluster.

 ### Keep your branch in sync